efrecon/primer/docs/steps/docker.md

 ### `--access`

-List of users already present on the host that should be given access to the Docker [daemon].
+All regular (non-system) users already present on the host that have a name matching this extended regular expression should be given access to the Docker [daemon].

 ## Environment Variables